Ellie Goulding: As an activist

-For her support to the LGBTQ+ community, Goulding has been honoured with the 'Ally Award' (2022) by the Attitude Awards, the 'Celebrity Ally' (2019) by British LGBT Awards, and a nomination in the same category at the 2022 ceremony.
+For her support to the LGBTQ community, Goulding has been honoured with the Ally Award (2022) by the Attitude Awards, the Celebrity Ally (2019) by the British LGBT Awards, and a nomination in the same category at the 2022 ceremony.

-For her constant activism on climate change awareness, Goulding has received numerous recognitions, some of her honours include being awarded with the 'Global Leadership Award' (2017) for her environmental and social justice activism, and being named 'Humanitarian of the Year' (2022) for her work raising the profile of fossil fuel-funded conflicts, including in Ukraine, and her support for refugees from conflict zones and the frontline of the climate crisis, both awards were given by the United Nations Foundation.
-Goulding was honoured at the TIME 100 Impact Awards with the 'Impact Award' in recognition of her longstanding work toward advancing climate change awareness, in 2022.
-In 2024, Goulding was presented by Sarah, Duchess of York, as the eleventh recipient of The Perfect World Foundation Award, becoming the first musician to be recognised with 'The Conservationist of the Year' title, by the environmental organisation.
-She was also awarded with the 'Impact Award' by the Playing For Change Foundation for her work as an artist and philanthropist.
+For her constant activism on climate change awareness, Goulding has received numerous recognitions, some of her honours include being awarded with the Global Leadership Award (2017) for her environmental and social justice activism.
+She was also named Humanitarian of the Year (2022) for her work, raising the profile of fossil fuel-funded conflicts including in Ukraine and her support for refugees from conflict zones and the frontline of the climate crisis; both awards were given by the United Nations Foundation.
+Goulding was honoured at the Time100 Impact Awards with the Impact Award in recognition of her longstanding work toward advancing climate change awareness, in 2022.
+In 2024, Goulding was presented as the eleventh recipient of the Perfect World Foundation Award, becoming the first musician to be recognised with the Conservationist of the Year title, by the environmental organisation.
+She was also awarded with the Impact Award by the Playing for Change Foundation for her work as an artist and philanthropist, that same year.
+In 2025, Goulding was appointed by King Charles III as a Member of the Order of the British Empire (MBE) in the 2026 New Year Honours list, for her services to biodiversity and the climate.